AdBol05/astropi/README.md

 # astropi
 ![image](https://user-images.githubusercontent.com/98588523/152418300-32eaec8f-1994-4808-82d1-7144593f4b88.png)

-astropi project repository
+astropi life in space experiment repository

 # ISS_environment
-one of astropi projets Laborky.cz is currently working on
+one of astropi experiments we are working on

 measuring changes in life environment of ISS caused by human presence